clyerica/tgc-18-react/notes.md

-static/read-only,  cannot be changed within the component | dynamic, can change externally-given (can be inherited from parent component)|internal (not accessible to other components for reading/editing, only to component itself) props cannot change/re-render| when state changes, React will re-render the component you update correspendingly
+static/read-only,  cannot be changed within the component | dynamic, can change externally-given (can be inherited from parent component)|internal (not accessible to other components for reading/editing, only to component itself) props cannot change/re-render| when state changes, React will re-render the component you update correspendingly use for functional components (e.g. display data like a hbs file)|use for interactive components (data needs to update) /| Do not put derived values/intermediate steps into states

 \*setState is *asynchronous* -> if you want to call multiple setStates make the preceding one an async await function.